tsims2/tsims2.github.io/index.md

 <section class="about" id="about">
   <div class="container about-content">
     <h2>About Me</h2>
-    <p>As an Operations Analyst at CPower Energy, I’ve built scalable, user-friendly automation handling 2–3 million rows/month.
+    <p>As an Operations Analyst at CPower Energy, I’ve built scalable, user-friendly automations handling 2–3 million rows/month.
 With a Master’s in Data Science, I specialize in:</p>
     <ul class="skills-list">
       <li>Python pipelines & Azure SQL for ISO-NE, PJM, ERCOT, CAISO, MISO</li>
       <li>Power BI dashboards used by analysts, sales, and engineers</li>